cocos/cocos-docs/en/editor/publish/build-guide.md

 ### Script resource loading error

 As mentioned in the previous section of **Building Data Sorting**, the script environment needs to be configured when building.
 If the error message is related to the script, please refer to the error content to modify the script.
-If you don't know which script is reporting the error, find the UUID of the corresponding script in the error message call stack, and then find the location in **Explorer**.
+If you don't know which script is reporting the error, find the UUID of the corresponding script in the error message call stack, and then find the location in **Assets** panel.

 ### How to find the big picture after the small picture is automatically combined